 What if puff, puff, pass is a deadly philosophy?
 For years, tobacco was pushed as a quick fix rather than a health risk.
 A peek into the past presents pro-tobacco literature and advertisements: if you had a migraine, ate too much food, or wanted to improve your overall health, a pack of cigarettes was the cure.
 Each pack not only was encouraged, but also had a doctor’s stamp of approval.
 Smoking was the solution, until it became a serious problem.

 When the narrative changed, the health risks associated with tobacco use began to unfold rapidly.
 Suddenly, common ailments like heart attacks, strokes, and tooth decay were connected to that daily dose of smoke.
-Correlation to cancer (lung, pancreas, kidney, and others) followed.
+Correlations with cancer (lung, pancreas, kidney, and others) followed.
 Chronic lung disease, plus damage to organs and blood vessels, came next.
 A culture of smokers began to face the music: tar was filling their lungs, and their bodies were rejecting their therapeutic inhalation.

 Nearly every household now has a common story: my grandma died from emphysema, second-hand smoke.
 My uncle has cancer, he couldn’t quit.
 Generations of too-late stories are now the precursory warning.